HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 Ideally, you’d have done the same inspection with your landlord when you moved in, noting any issues, and coming to an agreement about what would be done or not done to fix issues in the apartment.
 You can use this as a baseline for discussions when you’re moving out by comparing the state of the flat when you moved in versus the state of the flat when you’re moving out.

-Damages resulting from normal wear and tear cannot be deducted from your deposit, but damages resulting from negligence, accidents, or abuse of the dwelling by you, guests, or pets can be taken from your deposit.
 Unfortunately, the definition of wear and tear is a subjective one and is often the cause of disputes between landlords and tenants.
 Speak with your landlord or property management company and come to a clear agreement (in writing!) about how much, if anything, will be deducted from your security deposit.

 If you’re unable to come to an agreement, consider hiring a lawyer.
 Also, get in touch with the Berlin Tenants Association for further assistance.

-9) Hire A Mover
+9) Hire a Mover

 If you don’t have much to move or don’t have very far to move, there’s always the option of calling upon your loved ones for help by walking, using public transit, or scheduling a taxi.
-If you or one of your buds have a driver’s license, rent a van for as little as €3 per hour from Robben Wientjes.
+If you or one of your buds have a driver’s license, rent a van from Robben Wientjes, as they are super budeget friendly.

 As I don’t have a German driver’s license, I used Mark With a Van on recommendation from several friends.
 His prices are reasonable and he’ll pick you and all your stuff up, and drive you to your new place.
-Just know that he’s cheap for a reason – he works alone and expects you to haul items alongside him.
+Just know that he’s also cheap for a reason – he works alone and expects you to haul items alongside him.
 Withhold your diva tendencies (like I reluctantly did) and get to work.
-Alternatively, try Girl With a Big Car or Schwester Esther who will help you lug your belongings around Berlin for an affordable price.

 Big-name, reputable moving companies in Berlin include Zapf and Run Umzuege.
 Such companies will offer different levels of service like packing and unpacking, disassembling and assembling furniture, and even taking care of things like arranging to have a parking space reserved in front of your building.
-Call around to get quotes and references from multiple companies before making a final decision.
-Also, make sure your move includes insurance in case they damage your flat or belongings during the move.

 10) Register Your New Address

-After you’re done moving house in Berlin, registration of your new address is mandatory by German law.
-You may read on other blogs that it’s not a big deal if you’re late registering, but why set yourself up for problems you know you can avoid?
+After you’re done moving house in Berlin, registration of your new address (Anmeldung) is mandatory by German law.
 You can visit any Bürgeramt in Berlin and aren’t limited to the office in your district.
+You have up to 14 days after your move-in date to register, but if you can’t get an appointment close to your move-in date, you’re fine as long as you you can supply proof of an appointment.

-Hopefully, you’re moving into an apartment where you can live legally and your landlord or property management company’s willing and able to provide you with the paperwork you need to register your new address at the Bürgeramt.
 Bring everything with you on your visit including valid identification like a passport or work permit, your previous Anmeldung (if applicable), your new rental contract, this form filled out and signed by your landlord, and this form filled out by you.
 View this guide for extra help.

 11) Forward Your Mail

 As it may take some time to change your address everywhere, you can use a mail forward service to have your post sent to your new address for a set period of time.
-It’s fairly inexpensive, starting at around €25 for six months – check the Deutsche Post website for more information.
+It’s fairly inexpensive, starting at around €25 for six months – check the Deutsche Post website for more information and/or read our detailed guide about how mail forwarding in Germany works.

-12) Change your Address
+12) Change Your Address

 You’ll need to change your address everywhere by calling, emailing, or sending a written letter to various parties.
 Places you’ll need to change your address include your employer, bank, insurance provider, health insurance company, phone/cable/internet provider, doctor, dentist, gym, the ARD, and more.